Information Literacy Framework for Philadelphia University:

 bullet

-Observe University guidelines for the use of hardware, software and online resources for
+Observe University guidelines for the use of hardware, software and online resources

 Special related technology skills